-The Impact of Creditor Control on Corporate Bond Pricing and Liquidity
+The Value of Creditor Control in Corporate Bonds

-This paper analyzes the impact of the shift of control rights from shareholders to creditors as firm credit quality declines on corporate bond pricing and liquidity.
-Specifically, we propose a new measure to demonstrate the premium in bond prices that is related to creditor control.
-The main insight for our methodology is that credit default swap (CDS) prices reflect the cash flows of the underlying bonds, but not the control rights.
-We estimate the premium in bond prices as the difference in the bond price and an equivalent non-voting synthetic bond that is constructed using CDS contracts.
-Empirically, we find this premium increases around important credit events such as defaults, bankruptcies, and covenant violations, and is greatest in cases where the value of control is expected to be highest.
-We also show that bond and CDS liquidity changes do not appear to drive increases in the premium.
+This paper introduces a measure that captures the premium in bond prices that is due to the value of creditor control.
+We estimate the premium as the difference in the bond price and an equivalent synthetic bond without control rights that is constructed using CDS contracts.
+Empirically, we find this premium increases as firm credit quality decreases and around important credit events such as defaults, bankruptcies, and covenant violations; the increase is greatest for bonds most pivotal to changes in control.
+Changes in bond and CDS liquidity do not appear to drive increases in the premium.

 Keywords: Creditor control, Credit default swap (CDS), Distress, Default, Bankruptcy, Covenant violation, Liquidity, Corporate bonds